Axekinn/wiki.axekin.com/source/_posts/Eden.md

 ## 🎮 Introduction to Yuzu

-**Eden** is an open-source Nintendo Switch emulator developed by the Citra team.
-Known for its high performance and growing compatibility, Eden is one of the most popular Switch emulators in the world.
+**Yuzu** is an open-source Nintendo Switch emulator developed by the Citra team.
+Known for its high performance and growing compatibility, Yuzu is one of the most popular Switch emulators in the world.
+Eden is its successor

-> ⚠️ **Legal Note**: This emulemmelator is intended only for playing games you legally own.
-Emulation for backup and research purposes is legal, but piracy is not.
+> ⚠️ **Legal Note**: This emulator is intended only for playing games you legally own.
+Emulation for backup and research purposes is legal, but piracy is not. (lmao yes ok)

 ## 🔧 Step 1: Downloading Eden